 By purposely controlling the temperature and air pressure in the interior of a house, air can be forced inside through cracks and holes.
 Using an infrared thermal camera, the sources of these air leaks can be quickly located and visually documented.
 Areas of insufficient insulation also become more apparent when viewed through an infrared camera and can be visually documented, as well.

 Our infrared camera offers a non-invasive means of monitoring the condition of buildings providing on-site high-resolution thermal imagery, revealing potential structural and moisture issues as well as energy efficiency issues.

 This specialty tool is used in every area of your home and can uncover in New or older built homes:

 home energy issues including energy loss & efficiency

 heat loss and air infiltration in walls, ceilings, floors, windows and doors

 unknown plumbing leaks

 How It Works,

-While there are other infrared tools available, such as spot radiometers and thermal line scanners, a thermal imaging camera is the most accurate device to use for energy-audit inspections.
+While there are other infrared thermography tools available, such as spot radiometers, thermal line scanners and other imaging systems, a thermal imaging camera is the most accurate device to use for energy-audit inspections.
 The camera reads infrared radiation in order to express heat differences and temperature signatures.